trchopan/chop.dev/content/posts/how-to-use-ed25519-dalek-message-signing.md

 {{< figure src="/ox-hugo/connect-auth-ux_20220711_113755.png" width="700" >}}

-This user flow need away to:
+This user flow need to:

 -   Produce a Signature Proof that the message is valid
 -   Verify the Signature Proof using the message + public key

-=&gt; A good use case for Elliptic curve application.
+Therefore, a good use case for `elliptic curve` application.
 I choose edward 25519 as it has a pure implementation in Rust which can be compiled into wasm.
-Other implementations has dependency on third party library such as openssl and rust still has trouble compile those into wasm for some blockchain smart contract.
+Other implementations has dependency on third party library such as `openssl` and rust still has trouble compile those into wasm for some blockchain smart contract.

-## The draft drawing of the steps {#the-draft-drawing-of-the-steps}
+## Keygen, Proof and Verify {#keygen-proof-and-verify}

 {{< figure src="/ox-hugo/connect-auth-proof-and-verify_20220711_114210.png" width="700" >}}